jason-christian-92/rag-pipeline-python/README.md

-Demonstrating RAG Pipeline using Python.
-The script parses PDF files inside ``docs` folder, transform the content into vector data, and store it in the database.
-Later on, user can give a prompt and the script will list the most relevant documents to the query.

-These (documents and the prompt) in turn can be fed to LLMs to limit context and reduce hallucinations
+Demonstrating simple RAG Pipeline using Python.

+* Parses all PDF documents inside a given folder folder and save it as embeddings
+* Find relevant documents based on the given query
+* Use local LLM to ask the AI about something based on the queried relevant documents

 ## Prerequisites

 * Python 3.13 or higher
 * Account in [supabase.com](https://supabase.com) to store vector data.
 Free tier is enough
+* [Ollama](https://ollama.com) installed in your machine and is accessible

 ## Prep